kburns/LightningCubedSphere.jl/README.md

 Here we directly compute the conformal map with a face-centered stereographic projection using [lightning rational approximations](https://doi.org/10.1007/s40315-020-00325-w), which explicitly include terms with poles clustered near the corners.
 The map coefficients are computed simply by least squares.
-This much simpler algorithm still gives near machine precision, allowing for independent confirmation of the Rancic coefficients and providing a point of comparison for [discussions of their accuracy](https://github.com/CliMA/CubedSphere.jl/issues/15).
+This much simpler algorithm still gives near machine precision, allowing for independent confirmation of the Rančić coefficients and providing a point of comparison for [discussions of their accuracy](https://github.com/CliMA/CubedSphere.jl/issues/15).

 ## References